 Live Area: keep all critical text and artwork 1/8" inside the trim

-Colours: supply your files in CMYK colour (Pantone/RGB colours will be converted or rejected)
+Colors: supply your files in CMYK color (Pantone/RGB colours will be converted or rejected)

 Resolution: 300 dpi minimum (400 dpi preferred)